kata-ai/development-standard/development-workflow/definition-of-done-per-phase.md

 * Has been through UI or UX process.
 * Translated into specific technical requiements, from business requirements.
 * Requirement is clear, comes from System Design guidelines.
-* Acceptance criteria is complete.
+* Acceptance criteria is complete, small, and testable.
 * Use case is defined.
 * Estimation is given.
 * Success metrics is defined.
 * Analytics requirements are clear.

-Actors: Tech Lead, Software Engineers, QAs, PM, Infra
+Actors: Principals, Tech Lead, Software Engineers, QAs, PM, Infra

 Details on how story is better written, can be seen [here](./details/story.md).